 Major reforms to the police complaints system in England and Wales are being brought in over the next year under the Policing and Crime Act 2017.
 The first major change was that, from 8 January 2018, the Independent Police Complaints Commission (IPCC) became the Independent Office for Police Conduct (IOPC), with a new governance structure.

-The current system is complex, and so is the legislation governing it.
+The system is complex, and so is the legislation governing it.
 In brief:

-There is no further right of appeal to the IPCC’s decision, or to chief officers’ decisions on those appeals which they hear.
+- If a complainant disagrees with the outcome of their appeal, there is no further appeal under the system.
+This applies whether a chief officer or the IOPC heard the appeal; their decision is final.
 If a complainant remained unsatisfied and wanted to pursue the matter, they would have to seek redress through judicial review, and would need legal advice.

 The Policing and Crime Act 2017 will make major changes to the system when the relevant sections come into force.
 These include:

 - Allowing Police and Crime Commissioners to take on a greater role in the police complaints system, choosing between three different models

 - Introducing a system of "super-complaints" so that certain organisations such as charities or advocacy could complain about trends or patterns in policing